Tiotropium bromide

 • Tiotropium bromide (Spiriva Respimat) was effective as an add-on maintenance treatment for children and adolescents aged 6-17 years with symptomatic moderate and severe asthma who were already on inhaled corticosteroids, with or without additional controllers.

-• Umeclidinium/vilanterol (UMEC/VI) showed statistically significant improvements over tiotropium in forced expiratory volume in 1 second (FEV1), St George's Respiratory Questionnaire (SGRQ) total score, Transitional Dyspnoea Index (TDI) focal score, reduced rescue medication use, and lower moderate/severe exacerbation rate among COPD patients.
+• Umeclidinium/vilanterol (UMEC/VI) showed statistically significant improvements over tiotropium in forced expiratory volume in 1 second (FEV₁), St George's Respiratory Questionnaire (SGRQ) total score, Transitional Dyspnoea Index (TDI) focal score, reduced rescue medication use, and lower moderate/severe exacerbation rate among chronic obstructive pulmonary disease (COPD) patients.

 • Tiotropium bromide was reported as safe for children and adolescents aged 6-17 years with symptomatic asthma, with no specific adverse events noted.

-• A meta-analysis including 20 RCTs with over 27,699 subjects found no increased risk of cardiovascular events, overall mortality, or cardiovascular mortality associated with tiotropium use in COPD patients compared to non-anticholinergic treatments, LABA, and placebo, with consistent results across subgroup analyses.
+• A meta-analysis including 20 randomized control trials (RCTs) with over 27,699 subjects found no increased risk of cardiovascular events, overall mortality, or cardiovascular mortality associated with tiotropium use in COPD patients compared to non-anticholinergic treatments, long-acting beta-agonist (LABA), and placebo, with consistent results across subgroup analyses.

 Product Monograph / Prescribing Information